m-bilalsaleem/Dodge-Em-Game/README.md

   make
 ```
 on terminal and it will create object files and game as out file.
-To run the game run the command:
+To run the game, write the command:

 ```
 ./game